52 Things College Students Can Do to Get Better Sleep

 That cup of coffee might be your saving grace in the morning, but steer clear of caffeine in the evening.
 Don’t consume caffeine (or limit it) four to six hours before you’re headed to bed.
 It’s not just coffee though.
 Soda, chocolate, some teas, and even some medicines have caffeine, too.

 Wind down before you head to sleep.
 One way to do this is to soak in a warm bath.
 You can customize your bath by adding fragrant oils to destress or soaking salts if you have sore muscles.

 Instead of turning to the television when you’re ready for bed, opt for soothing tunes instead.
 You can find relaxing playlists on music apps and YouTube.
 Think instrumental spa, meditation, soundscapes, or light classical – whatever your jam is.

 When you don’t feel tired but it’s getting to be about that time for bed, grab a book instead of turning on the tv or grabbing your phone for entertainment.
 Don’t start the assignment in your textbook or read something stressful but instead find a nice book that you read for yourself.

 Limiting the activities you do in your bed helps you associate it with a place for sleep.
 Save the studying and snacking for another spot.
 Other activities, especially stressful ones, can cause you to associate your bed with a high-energy spot instead of a place to wind down and sleep.

 While alcohol can definitely make you feel drowsy, it’s not going to help your sleep quality.
 Drinking alcohol before bed reduces your ability to fall into a deep sleep.
-You’re more likely to have a restless sleep, waking up during the night.
+You’re more likely to have a night of restless sleep.
 For healthy alcohol consumption when you’re 21, it’s best to drink in moderation, stay hydrated with water, and never turn to alcohol as a sleep aid.